Kingxukai/linux/Documentation/driver-api/driver-model/bus.rst

 Device and Driver Lists
 ~~~~~~~~~~~~~~~~~~~~~~~

-The lists of devices and drivers are intended to replace the local
+The lists of devices and drivers are intended to replace the woke local
 lists that many buses keep.
 They are lists of struct devices and
 struct device_drivers, respectively.
 Bus drivers are free to use the
-lists as they please, but conversion to the bus-specific type may be
+lists as they please, but conversion to the woke bus-specific type may be
 necessary.

 The LDM core provides helper functions for iterating over each list::